aklinker1/check/README.md

 # Run checks
 bun check --help
 bun check

+# Debug commands used
+DEBUG=1 bun check
 ```

 ### Adding Tools

-I've added everything I use, so if you want to add support for another tool, feel free.
+1. Copy and rename `src/tools/prettier.ts` and `src/tools/prettier.test.ts` accordingly

-Just copy `src/tools/prettier.ts` and `src/tools/prettier.test.ts`, update the implementations (yes, tests are required), and add your new tool to `src/tools/index.ts`'s `ALL_TOOLS` export.
+2. Implement and update tests for your new tool
+3. Add your tool to the `ALL_TOOLS` array in `src/tools/index.ts`
+4. Add the tool's NPM package to the first section of this README